To blog or not to blog. That is the salon marketing question.

 Blogging let’s you add that all-important personal touch to your marketing.
 It says ‘we’re friendly’.
 It reduces barriers.
 It says ‘go on try us, we’d love to meet you’.

 Add blogging to your salon marketing toolkit

-These are 5 powerful reasons for you, as a hair or beauty entrepreneur, to consider adding blogging to your internet marketing toolkit.
+These are five powerful reasons for you, as a hair or beauty entrepreneur, to consider adding blogging to your marketing toolkit.

 But wait a minute.
 Blogging is tough.
 I know, I blog and it takes considerable time, effort and commitment to turn out useful (free) marketing ideas week in and week out.